Bowel resection: Cancer

 Small bowel or colon cancer may require surgical resection.

 Small bowel cancer often presents late in the course due to non-specific symptoms and has poor survival rates.
 Risk factors for small bowel cancer include genetically inherited polyposis syndromes, age over sixty years, and history of Crohn's or Celiac disease.
 Cases that present before stage IV show survival benefit from surgical resection with clear margins.
 It is recommended that surgical resection also include lymph node sampling of a minimum of 12 nodes with some groups extolling more extensive resection.
 When evaluation determines cancer to be stage IV, surgical intervention is no longer curative, and is only used for symptom relief.

 Colon cancer is the third most common cancer and the second most common cause of cancer death in the USA.
 Due to its prevalence, screening protocols have been created for prevention of disease.
 Screening colonoscopies with or without polypectomy have been shown to decrease cancer morbidity and mortality.
 When cancer is more advanced and polypectomy is not possible surgical resection is necessary.
 Using imaging and pathologic evaluation of resected tissue the tumor may be staged using AJCC stages.
 Surgical resection of tumors for staging and for curative purposes requires removal of local blood vessel and lymph nodes.
 Standard lymph node resection includes three consecutive levels of lymph nodes and is known as a D3 lymphadenectomy.
 In addition to surgery adjuvant chemotherapy may be used to decrease risk of recurrence.
 Chemotherapy is standard with stage III cancer, case dependant in stage II and palliative in stage IV.
-Diet high in processed food and surgery drinks has also been shown to increase recurrence of stage III colon cancer.
+Diet high in processed food and sugary drinks has also been shown to increase recurrence of stage III colon cancer.

-Bowel obstruction.
+Bowel obstruction

 Bowel obstructions are commonly secondary to adhesions, hernias, or cancer.
 Bowel obstruction can be an emergency requiring immediate surgery.
 Original testing and imaging include blood tests for electrolyte levels, and abdominal X-rays or CT scans.
 Treatment often begins with IV fluids to correct electrolyte imbalances.
 Obstructions may be complicated by ischemia or perforation of the bowel.
 These cases are surgical emergencies and often require bowel resection to remove the cause of obstruction.
 Adhesions are a common causes of obstruction, and frequently resolve without surgery.

 Other causes of bowel obstruction include volvulus, strictures, inflammation and intussusception.
 This is not an exhaustive list.